Opinions, knowledge and resources from China Checkup's expert contributors

 These numbers can be used to identify where the company is registered as this helpful entry on Wikipedia explains.

-Digits 9-17 digits are in fact taken directly from the organization code, which you can read more about here.
+Digits 9-17 are in fact taken directly from the organization code, which you can read more about here.

 Actually, when companies apply for and receive their new 18-digit China business registration number, they are issued with a new business license certificate but have to surrender their now obsolete organization code and tax registration certificates.

-You may be surprised to find out that digits 3-17 digits of a company’s new business license number are in fact the same as their old tax registration number.
+You may be surprised to find out that digits 3-17 of a company’s new business license number are in fact the same as their old tax registration number.

 Finally, the check digit is in place to allow authorities to carry out quick checks on the Chinese business registration number to make sure it is correct.
 If part of the number is mistyped, the check digit will come back false, making it easy to identify invalid numbers.